|Applies To||RSA Product Set: ECAT|

 |Resolution||Before performing an upgrade, it is strongly recommended to do the following:|

-Sufficient free space for the for the transaction log file to grow.
-You need 5x the current size of the transaction log file.
-This is very important, if the transaction log cannot grow, upgrade will fail and the database will be in unrecoverable state.
+Sufficient free space for the transaction log file to grow.
+You need 2x the current size of the transaction log file.
+This is very important, if the transaction log cannot grow, the upgrade will fail and the database will be in an unrecoverable state.

 Contact RSA Customer support for further directions.
 There are specific steps needed in order to prepare the database for upgrades to 4.1 and higher versions of ECAT.